IvanW5X/CS362-Winter2025-Team20-TalkTask/configuration.md

 * To run the backend side of the web application, consider the following directions.

 ### Developer Instructions
-* To run the backend server, run the following commands.
+* To run the backend server in developer mode, run the following commands.
 * cd backend
 * npm run dev
 * Console/Terminal should say that the server is listening on a port
 * Ctrl + c to stop running server
 ### Deploying Instructions
 * Currently investigating

 ## Additional Notes
 * To store and hide our API key and other sensitive information, consider the following directions.